 The input hybrid automaton and the specification are described in a model file (.hyb).
 The specification is given in form of a polyhedron which represents the bad set or the safe set.
+Parameters and formulas referring to them can be used to describe the system.
 The input language is simple and can be easily understood through an example.
 The textual description of a 2-state hybrid automaton is shown below.